miketahani/SD-lobbyists/README.md

 *docs/* contains the scraped pages as of Sept 2011.

 ### Old Version
 *old.py* is the initial version of the code.
-Despite using some bad practices (parsing HTML with regex), it's _a lot_ faster than the new parser, *parse_records.py*. *old.py* contains code to both scrape and parse the data, whereas the new version splits the tasks into separate scripts.
+Despite using some bad practices (parsing HTML with regex), it's _a lot_ faster than the new parser, *parse_records.py*.
+This will be fixed soon. *old.py* contains code to both scrape and parse the data, whereas the new version splits the tasks into separate scripts.

 The output for *old.py* is in *lobbyists_old.csv*.